ojullien/Db/README.md

 ## 1. Installation and Autoloading

 This package requires PHP 5.6.
-For specifics, please examine the package [composer.json](https://github.com/ojullien/ophp-Db/blob/master/composer.json) file.
+For specifics, please examine the package [composer.json](https://github.com/oseille/Db/blob/master/composer.json) file.

 You may check if your PHP and extension versions match the platform requirements using `composer diagnose` and `composer check-platform-reqs`.
 (This requires [Composer](https://getcomposer.org/) to be available as composer.)

-This package is installable and PSR-4 autoloadable via [Composer](https://getcomposer.org/) as ophp/db.
+This package is installable and PSR-4 autoloadable via [Composer](https://getcomposer.org/) as oseille/db.
 For no dev, use `composer install --no-dev` and for dev, use `composer install`.

-Alternatively, [download a release](https://github.com/ojullien/ophp-Db/releases), or clone this repository, then map the Ophp\Db\ namespace to the package src/ directory.
+Alternatively, [download a release](https://github.com/oseille/Db/releases), or clone this repository, then map the Oseille\Db\ namespace to the package src/ directory.

 ## 2. Documentation